google/sentencepiece/doc/api.md

    // error
 }

-// You can also load a serialized model from std::string.
+// You can also load a model from std::ifstream.
-// const std::stirng str = // Load blob contents from a file.
+// std::ifstream in("//path/to/model.model");
-// auto status = processor.LoadFromSerializedProto(str);
+// auto status = processor.Load(in);
 ```

 ## Tokenize text (preprocessing)